Siemens (unit): Mho

 NIST's Guide for the Use of the International System of Units (SI) refers to the mho as an "unaccepted special name for an SI unit", and indicates that it should be strictly avoided.

 The SI term siemens is used universally in science and often in electrical applications, while mho is still used in some electronic contexts.

-The inverted capital omega symbol (℧), while not an official SI abbreviation, is less likely to be confused with a variable than the letter 'S' when writing the symbol by hand.
+The upside-down capital omega symbol (℧), while not an official SI abbreviation, is less likely to be confused with a variable than the letter "S" when writing the symbol by hand.
 The usual typographical distinctions (such as italic for variables and roman for units) are difficult to maintain.
-Likewise, it is difficult to distinguish the symbol 'S' (siemens) from the lower-case 's' (seconds), potentially causing confusion.
+Likewise, it is difficult to distinguish the symbol "S" (siemens) from the lower-case "s" (seconds), potentially causing confusion.
 So, for example, a pentode’s transconductance of 2.2 mS might alternatively be written as 2.2 m℧ or 2200 μ℧ (most common in the 1930s) or 2.2 mA/V.

-A handwritten 'S' can also be misread as the frequency-space variable 's', commonly used in transfer functions.

 The ohm had officially replaced the old "siemens unit", a unit of resistance, at an international conference in 1881.